of All NU Home Games

 early 2013 Northwestern and the Cubs announced a major partnership deal that will result in at least five more NU football home games played at Wrigley Field in upcoming seasons.
-The earliest this can start is sections that can be moved to allow for the proper dimensions for a Evanston, apparently concerned about the lost revenue to the city that could come from losing more home games, has worked out a deal with the university that will limit Wrigley games to seasons with seven home
+The Cubs renovated the stadium, adding seating sections that can be moved to allow for the proper dimensions for a Evanston, apparently concerned about the lost revenue to the city that could come from losing more home games, worked out a deal with the university that will limit Wrigley games to seasons with seven home